praxton74/praxton74/Readme.md

   </h1>  </p>

-- 🕵‍♂️ I've developed various AI-Agents for real world solution in Healthcare and Banking Domains.
+- 🕵‍♂️ Built AI agents addressing real-world challenges in healthcare and banking

 - 🪄 Bulit NLP based Solutions by Fine-Tuning LLMs or using RAG Methodology.